Randy Arozarena Player Props: Rays vs. Padres

-The Tampa Bay Rays, including Randy Arozarena (.475 on-base percentage in past 10 games, 72 points above season-long percentage), take on starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 7:15 PM ET.
+The Tampa Bay Rays, including Randy Arozarena (.207 batting average in his past 10 games), battle starter Joe Musgrove and the San Diego Padres at PETCO Park, Sunday at 4:10 PM ET.

-He collected four RBI (going 2-for-4 with a home run) in his most recent game against the Padres.
+He is looking to bounce back after a four-strikeout showing in his last game against the Padres.

 Randy Arozarena Game Info & Props vs. the Padres